1 : a volume forming part of a larger work

-"Tome" comes from Latin "tomus," which comes from Greek "tomos," meaning "section" or "roll of papyrus."
-"Tomos" comes from the Greek verb "temnein," which means "to cut."
+Tome comes from Latin tomus, which comes from Greek tomos, meaning "section" or "roll of papyrus."
+Tomos is from the Greek verb temnein, which means "to cut."
 In ancient times, some of the longest scrolls of papyrus occasionally were divided into sections.
-When it was first used in English in the 16th century, "tome" was a book that was a part of a multi-volume work.
+When it was first used in English in the 16th century, tome was a book that was a part of a multi-volume work or a major part of a single-volume book.
 Now a tome is most often simply a large and often ponderous book.

 Test Your Vocabulary with M-W Quizzes

 What type of book derives its name from a Latin word for "treasure"?VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP